DataTalksClub/docs/docs/machine-learning-zoomcamp/08-deep-learning/index.md

 ---
-title: "Module 08: Deep Learning"
+title: "Module 8: Neural Networks and Deep Learning"
-nav_order: 8
+nav_order: 0
 has_children: true
 ---

-# Module 08: Deep Learning
+# Module 8: Neural Networks and Deep Learning

 This module covers the following topics:

-module content on github: https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/08-deep-learning